Sustainable Transit Technology

 The modular design of the Minitram is such that cars can be manufactured in a range of sizes (in terms of length, width and interior seating arrangement) to suit the local operating environment and capacity requirements.

 Each Minitram is individually powered by a high performance AC traction motor coupled to a software controlled, three phase inverter control unit.
-It is powered by a multi-string traction battery using lithium ion phosphate battery modules.
+It is powered by multi-string lithium battery modules.
 These are capable of operating in extremes of temperature from -50°C to 75°C and delivering very high energy output from a comparatively lightweight battery pack.
-The battery modules are also capable of high charge rates through a suitable fast-charge infrastructure to provide extended daily duty cycles.
+Depending on the type of lithium technlogy used, the batteries are also capable of high charge rates through a suitable fast-charge infrastructure to provide extended daily duty cycles.
 In comparison with a standard lead acid traction battery, the lithium cells have approximately four times the life expectancy (and cost about the same over a 20 year life cycle) and provide a superior stored energy to weight ratio.